dvhthomas/bitsby.me/content/til/2023-02-11/index.md

 ### Where is the file?

 Step one is to consult the GitHub API to figure out the correct name of the file.
-Because the API refers to things differently that the path you see in the URL for repo browsing:
+Because the API refers to things differently that the path you see in the URL for repo browsing.
 Here's what I ended up with:

 ```